What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 - Pregnancy– About a third of pregnant women experience tinnitus symptoms, which are often brought on by changes in their hormones and blood pressure, among other reasons.

-- Deep wax build-up – Pressing on the eardrum.
-Having that wax removed professionally could instantly stop the ringing in some cases
+- Deep wax build-up – Earwax pressing on the eardrum can cause odd sounds.
+Having that wax removed professionally could instantly stop the ringing in some cases.

 Are There Any Treatments for Tinnitus That Work?